 “We are committed to address known issues in our network in select regions of the state, and we have taken actions to ensure our members have access to these services,” Centene said in a statement.

 Intentional or not, Centene’s consumers are hardly alone.
 Plenty of patients have trouble finding in-network doctors in America.
-This issue touches on many problems with America’s health care systems: There aren’t enough primary care doctors to begin with, because being a primary care doctor stinks right now; there aren’t enough regulators to keep health insurance companies honest; we don’t have an effective way to keep health providers from overcharging for simple services like aspirin; we allow a cabal of hospital drug purchasers to keep prices artificially, insanely high; but most of all, it’s impossible for consumers to make intelligent decisions about health care.
+Although there are associates in family medicine who are happy to treat you when you need treating, this issue touches on many problems with America’s health care systems: There aren’t enough primary care doctors to begin with, because being a primary care doctor stinks right now; there aren’t enough regulators to keep health insurance companies honest; we don’t have an effective way to keep health providers from overcharging for simple services like aspirin; we allow a cabal of hospital drug purchasers to keep prices artificially, insanely high; but most of all, it’s impossible for consumers to make intelligent decisions about health care.